Maroua-El-Imame/pands-project/README.md

 Programming and scripting module at ATU.

 Research :
-The following websites were primarily used to explore resources in order to complete the assignment tasks.
+The following websites were primarily used to explore resources in order to complete the project tasks.
 Relevant references are cited and included as comments in sections of code where they apply.